-There are 5 main differences between male and female foreheads:
+There are 3 main differences between male and female foreheads:

-1. The main difference between male and female foreheads is that males tend to have a ridge of bone running right across the forehead at about eyebrow level called the “brow ridge” or “brow bossing” while female foreheads tend to be smoother and flatter and have little or no bossing.
+1. The most important difference between them is that males tend to have a ridge of bone running right across the forehead at about eyebrow level called “brow bossing” (sometimes called "frontal bossing" or "the brow ridge") while female foreheads tend to be smoother and flatter and have little or no bossing.
 The bossing has 2 parts to it - the "frontal sinus" in the middle, and the "orbital rims" above the eyes (sometimes just called the "supraorbital rims").

-2. Male foreheads often have a slightly backwards slope to them while female foreheads tend to be more vertical.
+3. Male foreheads often have a slightly backwards slope to them while female foreheads tend to be more vertical.

 Here is a cross section through the skull so you can see the hollow frontal sinus clearly:

 There is a big debate about how the frontal sinus should be dealt with (more on that below in "The Great Forehead Debate" section) but first, here's a description of the 2 main approaches that surgeons take to this area:

 1: Shave and Fill

 Some surgeons grind down the wall of bone as far as possible without breaking through into the frontal sinus, and then build up the area around the remaining bossing with bone cement.
 The bone cement smoothes out any visible step between the remaining bossing and the rest of the forehead to give a smooth appearance.